reach-sh/reach-lang/examples/rps+-tut3/serousrps_tutorial3.md

     return [BatchFirst, BatchSecond]
   }
   if (round % 2 == 0) {
-    const [first, second] = doRound(B,A,round);
+    const [first, second] = doRound(B,A);
     [outcome, round] = [batchWinner(second, first), round + 1];
     continue;
   } else {
-    const [first, second] = doRound(B,A,round);
+    const [first, second] = doRound(A,B);
     [outcome, round] = [batchWinner(first, second), round + 1];
     continue;
   }
  }
 ```
-- In Lines 4-27, we define a function doRound which takes a Participant Interface 'First' and Participant Interface 'Second'.
-Once these participant variables are available to the function, all we need to do is write the logic for a round of RPS.
+- In Lines 4-27, we define a function doRound which takes a Participant Interface 'First' and a Participant Interface 'Second'.
+Then we pass these participants through the logic of an RPS round.
-- Lines 29-30 & 33-34 take the result of the round and input it in the correct order to batchWinner to compute the outcome.
+- Lines 29-30 & 33-34 take the results of the round and input them in the correct order to batchWinner to compute the outcome.
+In even numbered rounds, Bob goes first (and pays two transaction fees); in odd rounds Alice goes first.

 We don't have to modify our CLI, since our interface function declarations remain the same.